ZainabOmar/Fcompany/README.md

 <img src="src/assets/img/main-page.png">
 <br><br></center>

--You will notic the 'About Us' icon, it take to the page where it will show a small introduction about us 'as developers'.
+-You will notice the 'About Us' icon, it take to the page where it will show a small introduction about us 'as developers'.
 <br><br>
 <center>
 <img src="src/assets/img/about-us.png">